Grown N’ Play for Oakland Community

 On March 21 at Neyborly – Jack London, Playworks East Bay and RealTime Oakland teamed up for a first-time community event!
 Grown N’ Play was an evening of recess-inspired games and organic conversation that fostered authentic connection in the East Bay.

 RealTime Oakland is a collective of community collaborators who create social experiences that combine wellness, exploration, and community impact.
 Playworks East Bay is one of those collaborators.
-Together we all work to nurture belonging and inspire purpose in Oakland.
+Together we all work to inspire purpose in Oakland.

 The event began with a game of Networking Bingo to break down any barriers to conversation.
 Throughout the night, guests played rousing games of four square, dodgeball, and Bandaid Tag.
 A bounce house brought back those childhood memories for some, while for others, it was their first time every bouncing!
 During rest periods when guests weren’t running around, Giant Uno and other table games were available.